 Afterward, the tissue around the implant will be allowed to heal so it can help bond it stronger and tighter to the implant.
 This can take anywhere between 3 and 6 months.
 In the meantime, the implant will be protected by a cover screw or a healing abutment depending on the patient’s preference and our dentist’s recommendation.
 The artificial teeth whether it be crown, bridge, or dentures will be prepared for attachment to the implant.
 Afterwards, the artificial teeth will then be attached to the implants.
 One should return regularly to maintain oral hygiene and let us monitor your implants carefully to ward off any problems or infections to your dental implants.

-If you wish to find out more about dental implants, and have a consultation on their suitability for your oral health problems, feel free to ask when you next book an appointment with us.
+If you wish to find out more about dental implants and after dental implant surgery, and have a consultation on their suitability for your oral health problems, feel free to ask when you next book an appointment with us.
 Call us, DiMeo Family Dental at (772) 362-9555 today!